 The proposed project would also comply with State Health and Safety Code Section 7050.5 which states that no further disturbance shall occur until the County coroner has made a determination of origin and disposition pursuant to State Public Resources Code Section 5097.98.
 The County coroner must be notified of the find immediately.
 If the remains are determined to be Native American, the County coroner would notify the Native American Heritage Commission (NAHC), which would determine and notify a Most Likely Descendent (MLD).
 With the permission of the landowner or his/her authorized representative, the MLD may inspect the site of the discovery.
 The MLD shall complete the inspection and make recommendations or preferences for treatment within 48 hours of being granted access to the site.
-The MLD recommendations may include scientific removal and nondestructive analysis of human remains and items associated with Native American burials, preservation of Native American human remains and associated items to the descendants for treatment, or any other culturally appropriate treatment.
+The MLD recommendations may include scientific removal and nondestructive analysis of human remains and items associated with Native American burials, preservation of Native American human remains and associated items in place, relinquishment of Native American human remains and associated items to the descendants for treatment, or any other culturally appropriate treatment.